-To drive the 500 km/311 mi. from Miami to Crystal River, after a tropical week in the Florida Keys, it had to be for something exciting.
+To drive the 500 km/311 miles from Miami to Crystal River, after a tropical week of diving in the Florida Keys, it had to be for something exciting.
 I only had 2 days ahead of me before driving back south to get the best glimpse of diving the springs in Northern Florida.
 I made the most of my time with an early morning swim with the manatees of Crystal River on the first day and a dive at the Devil’s Den on the second day.
 These 2 days in this peaceful region of Florida were just perfect.
 I wish I could have stayed another couple of days to dive the other freshwater sites located between Crystal River and Gainesville.

 Exploring the springs of Florida in the Citrus County

-Leaving Florida’s Turnpike Highway at its last exit for road 44, I was hoping to see already the direction of Crystal River.
-Instead, I saw “Inverness” (for my non-Scottish readers, it is the capital of the Highlands of Scotland, where I live).
+Leaving Florida’s Turnpike Highway with my rental car at its last exit for road 44, I was hoping to see already the direction of Crystal River.
+Instead, I saw “Inverness” (for my non-Scottish readers, it is the capital of the Highlands of Scotland, where I currently live).
 My surprise continued when I saw a sign indicating the direction of the Highlands.
 The name of these places would be linked to the history of a nostalgic Scottish immigrant, who felt that the nearby Tsala Apopka Lake chain looked like the Lochs of the Highlands.
 With dense forests of oak and pine trees and an outdoor temperature of 5°C to 10°C (about 20°C difference with Miami!), I could almost believe I was back to Scotland!
 However, the palm trees, the horse ranches and the motels along the road reassured me that I did not drive too far; I was still in America!

 Beyond this fun fact, these green landscapes quickly became my favourite part of Florida, and I was not the only one: I met many families from the south of the USA, coming back, year after year, for Christmas holidays to relax, kayak or swim with the manatees.
 I also talked with a group of students at Devil’s Den, road tripping to dive all the springs of the area.
 Thanks to the natural surroundings and the friendly atmosphere, these two days were the most relaxing of my Florida road trip while offering me unique diving adventures.